QuTech-Delft/quantum-inspire-examples/README.md

 # Quantum Inspire Examples

-The Quantum Inspire Examples consists of a number of iPython notebooks and python scripts with a diverse set of Quantum algorithms that illustrate the possibilities of the Quantum Inspire platform to run more complex algorithms.
+The Quantum Inspire Examples consists of a number of IPython notebooks and python scripts with a diverse set of Quantum algorithms that illustrate the possibilities of the Quantum Inspire platform to run more complex algorithms.
 The Quantum Inspire examples make use of: